 Body butter is a moisturizer that is usually made with shea or cocoa butter.
 It can also be made with other oils such as coconut oil or sweet almond oil.
 Essential oils are used to add fragrance, healing properties, and act as natural preservatives.

-Whipped body butter is a perfect product to moisturize dry skin.
-It is also an excellent way to apply essential oils to the skin.
+Whipped body butter is a perfect product to moisturize dry skin without leaving a greasy feeling.
+It’s especially great to help prevent stretch marks.
+It is also an excellent way to apply beneficial essential oils to the skin.

 The main benefits of whipped body butter with essential oil are that it provides a protective barrier for the skin, it has a long-lasting moisturizing effect, and it is easy to apply.